manfredsteyer/angular-oauth2-oidc/docs-src/password-flow.md

 This section shows how to use the password flow, which demands the user to directly enter his or her password into the client.

-Please note that from an OAuth2/OIDC perspective, the implicit flow is better suited for logging into a SPA and the flow described here should only be used, when a) there is a strong trust relations ship between the client and the auth server and when b) other flows are not possible.
+Please note that from an OAuth2/OIDC perspective, the code flow is better suited for logging into a SPA and the flow described here should only be used, when a) there is a strong trust relations ship between the client and the auth server and when b) other flows are not possible.

+Please also note that with **OAuth 2.1**, **password flow** will be **deprecated**.

 ## Configure Library for Password Flow (using discovery document)